Amar Jašarspahić: Biography

 Gile has been interested in music since his early childhood; his singing talent he inherited from his mother.
-He is the winner of the regional music competition Zvezde Granda, where he was outstandingly the best one in his concurrence.
+He was the winner of the regional music competition Zvezde Granda, where he was outstandingly the best one in his concurrence.
 Since then he has had a successful career; he regularly fills arenas and clubs all throughout Europe, Australia and America.
 He went on several tours in the Balkans, Western Europe, Scandinavia, America, and Australia.
 He is an active philanthropist; he helps the children, the youth and the elderly who are in tough health and material situations.
 He is a UNICEF ambassador and uses the title to fight for the rights of children in the Balkan region.
 He finished his first album Čovjek tvoga sna in 2013.
 In 2015 he published two songs: Trnje oko srca and Prekasno.
 In the following year, he made singles Pijano and Imam samo jednu želju, both with music videos (second of which features a famous Bosnian actor Haris Burina).
 In 2017 he had great success with songs "Spreman na sve" and "Apokalipsa" (accompanied by an uncut music video).